-The district supported Board community engagement sessions for a variety of topics.
-These sessions provided staff and the public the opportunity to interact with Board members and present points of view as well as dialogue about information and issues pertaining to PSD.
+The district supported the Board in the school start times exploration which included community engagement sessions, surveys in which response rates were extremely high, creating and modifying possible scenarios, troubleshooting, and contributing to Board discussions.
+Thee community engagement sessions provided staff and the public the opportunity to present points of view as well as engage in dialogue about information and issues pertaining to school start times.
 These community engagement sessions were typically promoted through the PSD website, email blasts to staff and parents, school newsletters, and PSD TV.